GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

 - If promotion or distribution of hate speech is a primary feature  of your extension, then you should unpublish the extension as such content is not permitted in the Chrome Web Store.
-- If your extension provides access to user generated content, you must ensure that you have content moderation in place to prevent users from sharing hate speech.
+- If your extension provides access to user-generated content, you must ensure that you have content moderation in place to prevent users from sharing hate speech.
 - If your extension contains functionality intended to draw negative attention to an individual's membership in one of the groups outlined in the policy text, you should remove this functionality